julissamijares/jmijares-midterm/datasets/README.md

-train.csv (trainingSet): full training set that was provided that contains the target column "Score" and will be split into a subgroup for training and testing
+train.csv (trainingSet): full training set that was provided that contains the target column "Score" and will be split into a subgroup for training and testing **This file is to big for me to upload to GitHub.
+Download it here: kaggle competitions download -c cs-506-midterm-fall-2024**

 test.csv (testingSet): Kaggle competition testing set.
 It does not contain the column "Score" and will not be used for training or testing, it will only be used for creating the submission file